ianlucas1/agent_system/docs/quality_policy.md

 # Code-Quality Ratchet

+_All checks run locally first._  Every contributor must run `tox -e ci` before pushing which executes **exactly** the same pipeline as GitHub Actions.
+If it is red locally it will be red in CI.

 This repository follows a *ratchet* strategy: every pull-request should leave quality at the same level or **better** than before, but historical debt does not block feature work.